 Where To Find Us

-You can find us here on the Farm Monday-Friday from 8 am – 5pm, or Saturdays at Carrboro Farmers’ Market.
+You can find us here on the Farm Monday-Friday from 8 am – 5pm and at Durham Farmers' Market.

 Our Farm Practices